Research degrees

 We have more than 250 PhD students pursuing cutting-edge research and undertaking advanced training across the College:

-The Royal College of Art is a world-leading postgraduate university and is ranked the most research-intensive university of art and design in the UK since 2014.
+The Royal College of Art is a world-leading postgraduate university, one of the most research-intensive specialist art and design institutions in the UK.
 Both our students and staff are drawn from countries across the globe.
 Overseas students play a vital role in ensuring that our College community benefits from a diversity of experience and skills.

 Visit Eligibility and key dates to see details of our application rounds and deadlines.